An analysis of the economy and

 Equity Market Strategies

-The U.S. is vulnerable to shocks such as the European crisis or tensions in the Mideast and Asia.
-We therefore favor a more diversified portfolio that offers greater growth and defensive exposure, with strong financial strength and attractive valuations.
+We favor a diversified portfolio that offers growth with strong financial strength and attractive valuations.
 We believe these companies should outperform in this environment.
-While equity valuations in general are fairly valued on a long-term basis, stocks are vulnerable in the near-term due to economic weakness and external shocks.
-While Fed quantitative easing has helped financial assets temporarily and weakened the dollar, the underlying economic and company fundamentals will remain challenged.
+Equity valuations in general appear fairly valued on a long-term basis; stocks are vulnerable in the near-term due to economic weakness and potential external shocks.
+While Fed quantitative easing has helped financial assets temporarily, the underlying economic and company fundamentals will remain challenged.

 Fixed Income Strategies